-Reuben is a skateboarder and artist based in London.
-He works as a full-time hairdresser.
+Reuben is a skater and artist based in London.

 “I think the skateboarding world is constantly differentiating itself.
 There are always new people coming in as well as old heads who are showing them the older eras of the skate scene.
 This is important for me and the art I make and the work that I do.
 I am constantly networking with artists, models, photographers and writers from all over the world.

 Skateboarding has always had a creative aspect to it.
 It’s about individuals expressing their personal visions from all different dimensions.

 I find inspiration from the slightest of things – ex-girlfriends, dispirited times of my life, the people behind me and good times in life play a big part in my work.
 Although, there are other artists who get me going because of the sheer eccentric style and individuality they have like Daniel Clarke, Nick Waplington and Jack Hamilton.
 All great artists that have their own style.